-It is understood that the proposed structures will be founded close to existing grade or on shallow cut-to-fill platforms.
+It is understood that the proposed structures (including the resort operations centre, the staff accommodation buildings, the guest facilities building, the wastewater treatment plant, and the Quarry retaining wall) will be founded close to existing grade or on shallow cut-to-fill platforms.
 Therefore, suitable footings for the structure at floor level include pads/strips founding in the weathered slate bedrock or newly placed controlled fill (Section 5.4).
 It is strongly recommended that all footings are founded in the bedrock, which may require piers in sections where fill is placed.
 All footings should be taken below any topsoil, uncontrolled fill, and/or disturbed ground.